-Please read this policy carefully as it explains how we use any personal information that you provide to us.
-We may change this policy and, when we do, we will post any changes on this page, so please check back frequently.
+The aim of this data protection notice (Privacy Notice) is to inform the website visitors of www.clearway.co.uk, customers/suppliers to Clearway, job applicants and physical visitors to any of our premises, on the collection, use, disclosure, transfer, and other processing of their individually identifiable information (Personal Data).
+Please read this Privacy Notice carefully as it explains how we use any personal data that you provide to us.
+We may change this Privacy Notice and, when we do, we will post any changes on this page, so please check back frequently.

 1) Who we are

 The Clearway Group Limited is the ultimate data controller for Personal Data processed on this website.
 Otherwise, the data controller will be the group member of Clearway that you have an engagement with (e.g. terms of business) (together, Clearway, we, us or our).
 You can find out more about our group here.

 By post: Pennine Place, 2a Charing Cross Road, London, England, WC2H 0HF